 After assembling the change of status application, you can either submit it online or mail it to a USCIS Service Center, as per the instructions on the USCIS website.

-It normally takes USCIS several months to approve (or deny) change of status applications; and the agency has gotten particularly backed up in 2023, so that you should expect to wait between 13 and 18 months for a decision (depending on which Service Center is handling cases from your area).
+It normally takes USCIS several months to approve (or deny) change of status applications; and the agency is often backed up; expect to wait between 3.5 and 7 months for a decision (depending on which Service Center is handling cases from your area).
 Processing time averages can be found on its website.
 USCIS will notify you of its decision using a Form I-797 Notice of Action.
 It will send you a new I-94 card as well.

 After approval, you may begin your program.